Evidence of pus draining from the area

 If you have any of these symptoms and you have been

-diagnosed with Crohn's disease, your condition may have become significantly
+diagnosed with Crohn's disease, your condition may have become much

 worse.
 Some of these symptoms also may be signs of